-The leadership team includes the Principal Investigator, senior operations team and the lead for each of our research areas.
+The leadership team includes the Principal Investigator, senior operations team and the lead for each of our core research areas.
 The group meets regularly and provides dynamic and strategic leadership for the programme, ensuring integration across activities and the pursuit of transformation.

 Prof Bob Doherty

 FixOurFood Academic DirectorUniversity of York